eProsima/Fast-DDS/UPGRADING.md

 ### RTPS Entities
 Refactor the rtps/Registered example with the current new example format.
 This RTPS example demonstrates a basic RTPS deployment.
 The main change is that serialization and deserialization are done with overload methods from fastcdr.

-## Compatibility with Fast CDR

-Fast DDS v3.x.x is only compatible with Fast CDR v2.x.x.